-B. Hook another support cord to the end of the opposite spreader from Step 5.A. and pull it toward the center post.
+B. Hook another support cord to the end of the opposite spreader from Step 4.A. and pull it toward the center post.

 C. Now grip the loose ends of both support cords and pull them together until you can hook both over the eye bolt on the top of the center post at the same time.
-The idea of pulling two spreaders up at the same time is to avoid unnecessary stress on the center post.
+The idea of pulling two spreaders up at the same time is to keep the array balanced on your assembly stand.